In the 1860s a terrace of three cottages was built in the village on the corner of what is now Church Road, opposite St Mary's Church.

 Rose Cottage was the village telephone exchange between about 1920 and 1928, when, due to the increased number of telephones in use, it moved to a house at the bottom of Church Road.
 Agnes Evans was the telephone operator at this time.

-In 1905 there were two farms on north side of the village by Moreton Road, Stonehouse Farm and next to it, Manor Farm.
+In 1905 there were two farms on north side of the village by Moreton Road, Manor Farm and next to it, Stonehouse Farm.

 Manor Farm dated back to at least 1786 and in 1837 it was owned and run as part of William Webster’s estate.
 Frank Lee became farmer in 1891 and remained at the farm until it was sold for redevelopment in 1923.
 A block of five shops was built on the site of the farm.

 The second shop was, from 1934 to the mid 1980s, known as Malleys after Mrs Phyllis Malley who ran the shop.
 It was a stationers, and like Bridger’s it operated a library and had a barber in the back.
 It also sold toys.
 From about 1970 the barber was replaced by a travel agency.
-The shop is still a newsagent and stationer called Village News.
+The shop is still a newsagent and stationer called Village News, and once again now has a barber in the back.

 The third shop in the block was taken in 1925 by Gallagher and Co, wine merchants.
 It remained an off licence until the 1980s latterly being a branch of Ashe and Nephew.
-The shop is now Mos Sweetshop.
+The shop then became Mos Sweetshop which closed in 2018.
+It is now a Turkish Barbers Shop.

 The final shop in this block was a branch of Waterworth’s greengrocers from about 1946 until the late 1960s.
 It then became a branch of Dewhirst butchers.
 The shop is now Vodoo Tattoo shop.